apache/parquet-format/README.md

     ...
     <Column N Chunk M + Column Metadata>
     File Metadata
-    4-byte length in bytes of file metadata
-    4-byte magic number "PAR1"
+    4-byte length in bytes of file metadata (little endian) 4-byte magic number "PAR1"

 In the above example, there are N columns in this table, split into M row groups.
 The file metadata contains the locations of all the column metadata start locations.
-More details on what is contained in the metadata can be found in the thrift files.
+More details on what is contained in the metadata can be found in the thrift definition.

 Metadata is written after the data to allow for single pass writing.